ShuaiWang97/UvA_FACT2022/README.md

 # UvA_FACT2022
 Code repository of team 41 for UvA FACT course 2022.
 Team member: Paul, Veli, Jenn, Shuai.

+The original code of DECAF paper is [here]( https://github.com/vanderschaarlab/DECAF)

 ## Prerequisites

 Code is compatible with Python version 3.8.* due to explicit version requirements of some of the project dependencies.